BlockMen/cme/README.txt

  - Sheeps follow you when holding wheat
  - Added Shears (rightclick)
  - Items are only droped (without player action) with builtin_mod

+# 1.1.3
+ - Fixed crash caused by spawning control
+ - Prevent the mobs flood once and for all
+ - Drop items aswell when settings define max lifetime

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it